JD com : China calls for businesses to shut down e-cigarette online shops | MarketScreener

-The notice comes not long after online platforms and retailers in the U.S. launched similar takedowns amid government scrutiny towards vaping's effect on public health.
+The notice comes not long after online platforms and retailers in the U.S. launched similar takedowns amid government scrutiny toward vaping's effect on public health.

 It also arrives as a bevvy of Chinese startups race to capture a piece of China's massive potential market for e-cigarettes.